-The project began with a comprehensive discovery and planning phase, including strategic consulting and business process analysis.
-Usability and user testing methodologies were employed to improve overall user experience and website usability including site architecture and navigation structure.
-Business processes were simplified and customer self-service functionality was extended to decrease the need for staff to perform customer service related tasks.
-The Drupal 6 website’s Salesforce integration was one of the most complex we had ever encountered and far more complicated than necessary to support the Center’s staff, members, and overall mission.
-The integration was simplified with much of the previous custom code replaced or removed in favor of community supported Drupal modules.
-A new Drupal 7 site was built featuring a mobile optimized, responsive theme.
-As part of the rebuild some features were removed to provide better-defined workflows.
-Finally, content was migrated from the Drupal 6 website and data was synchronized from Salesforce.
+The project began with a discovery and planning phase, including strategic consulting and business process analysis.
+Usability and user testing methodologies were employed to improve overall user experience and usability including site architecture and navigation structure.
+Business processes were simplified and customer functionality was extended to decrease the need for staff to perform customer service tasks.
+The integration was simplified with much of the previous custom code replaced or removed in favor of community-supported Drupal modules.
+A new Drupal 7 site was built featuring a mobile-optimized, responsive theme.
+As part of the rebuild, some features were removed to provide better-defined workflows.
+Finally, site content was migrated from the Drupal 6 website, and data was synchronized from Salesforce.

 In the four months since deployment of the new website, the North Carolina Center for Nonprofits has tracked a 21% increase in the use of Job Boards, as well as a 7% increase in organizational membership.

-Most importantly, with the new website working as an resource multiplier rather than an overhead liability staff members are now better able to allocate their time helping member organizations and supporting the Center’s mission as opposed to being inundated with website-related customer support emails and phone calls.
+Most importantly, with the new website working as a resource multiplier rather than an overhead liability, staff members are now better able to allocate their time helping member organizations and supporting the Center’s mission as opposed to being inundated with website-related customer support emails and phone calls.

 - 2018 Gold dotCOMM Awards